 So, is it really necessary to get park approved prior to buying a mobile home within a Sarasota mobile home park?

-Failure to having yourself approved prior to purchasing a home could lead to the home that you just bought being evicted due to you not being approved by the park prior to this purchase.
+Failure to have yourself approved prior to purchasing a home could lead to the home that you just bought being evicted due to you not being approved by the park prior to this purchase.

 This could create a very costly and stressful situation that could have been totally avoided should you have gone forward with the approval process prior to buying your mobile home.

 While looking at mobile homes is fun and exciting it is of utmost importance for both the Buyer and the Seller to not get too excited due to the park approval process being a needed part of the closing puzzle.

 Without park approval on file, there is no sale.

 The Mobile Home Dealer are licensed mobile home brokers in Sarasota Florida and the surrounding areas.
 We provide professional buy and/or sell assistance to our clients.
 If you have any questions, please contact us by clicking this link.
 You may also visit our Facebook Page and send us a message.